churnkey/sdk/packages/react/README.md

 />
 ```

 Custom steps navigate like built-in ones.
-Custom offers appear when a reason with that offer type is selected.
-Both record to analytics.
+Custom offers appear when a matching reason is selected.
+Both record to analytics when connected to Churnkey.

-## Headless mode
+## Go headless

-Skip the UI entirely and build your own:
+Use the hook directly if you want full control over the UI.

 ```tsx
 import { useCancelFlow } from '@churnkey/react/headless'